QUICK ANSWER

 Ready to verify a specific Florida parcel?

 A statewide article is the orientation map.
-For any actual parcel, the answers come from county property appraiser records, recent comparable sales in the same submarket, and a Florida-licensed appraiser if the transaction is large enough to justify the cost.
+For any actual parcel, the answers come from county property appraiser records, recent comparable sales in the same submarket, and a Florida-licensed or certified appraiser if the transaction is large enough to justify the cost.
 Do not buy land in Florida based on a statewide per-acre number.

 For Florida real estate license candidates studying land math, acreage, legal descriptions, and section/township/range, the Florida real estate exam math formulas guide covers the exam-relevant calculations.
 The legal descriptions guide covers metes and bounds, lot and block, and government survey.
+Closing-day splits sit in the same Closing of Transactions area, so work the proration practice problems too.

 Read the math formulas guide | Read the documentary stamps guide | Download Pass Florida